God may already be at work in your imagination about how you will make an impact “that will last forever.”

 How do you choose team leaders?

-The national staff prayerfully considers many sources of information in appointing team leaders including, but not limited to: application, references, indication of a desire to lead, interviews, results from the leadership assessment, recommendations, and personal conversations.
+The national staff prayerfully considers many sources of information in appointing team leaders including, but not limited to: application, references, indication of a desire to lead, interviews, results from The Lions Lead leadership assessment, recommendations, and personal conversations.

 What is the Advanced Leadership Development Program (ALDP) and how do I apply?

-To apply complete your ACMNP application and then contact the ACMNP National Office to secure the ALDP application..
+To apply complete your ACMNP application and then contact the ACMNP National Office to secure the ALDP Application 2020.

 While seminarians may receive priority for this program, any team member is welcome and encouraged to apply!